eunomia-bpf/bpf-developer-tutorial/src/3-fentry-unlink/README_en.md

-# eBPF Introductory Development Practice Tutorial 3: Detecting Captured Unlink System Calls in eBPF
+# eBPF Tutorial by Example 3: Detecting Captured Unlink System Calls in eBPF

 eBPF (Extended Berkeley Packet Filter) is a powerful network and performance analysis tool on the Linux kernel.
 It allows developers to dynamically load, update, and execute user-defined code at runtime in the kernel.

-This article is the third part of the eBPF introductory development practice tutorial, focusing on capturing unlink system calls using fentry in eBPF.
+This article is the third part of the eBPF Tutorial by Example, focusing on capturing unlink system calls using fentry in eBPF.

 ## Fentry